mathsgod/rayback-dist/README.md

 ## Installation

-Go to your project web root directory and run
+Go to your web root directory and run

 ```
 mkdir rayback